nysenate/nysenate-java-utils/README.md

 nysenate-java-utils
 ===================

-A collection of classes that are useful across multiple NYSS projects.
+A collection of Java classes that are useful across multiple NY Senate projects.